-Three Upcoming Shows Slated for New York Vicinity
+Three Upcoming Shows Slated for New York Vicinity Including Broadway

 New York, however, has not historically been a city of great success or interest for Cirque du Soleil.
 However, 2016 appears to be the year when this will change, or at least try to.
 First, Paramour will come to the Lyric Theatre in April 2016, and then Kurios will spend the month of October 2016 on its tour on Randall’s Island, New York.
 This is in addition to grand plans to play 10 shows per week in its dedicated new theatre at the upcoming American Dream Mall in the Meadowlands of New Jersey, starting summer 2017.

 “Paramour” – Cirque du Soleil’s First Show Intended for Broadway

 To appeal to the Broadway market, Paramour is said to feature more of a storyline than their traditional fare.
 This $25 million production will begin previews on April 16, 2016, ahead of an opening night on June 2, 2016.
 The show is scheduled for an open-ended run, and is presently selling tickets through November 20, 2016.
 On this timeline, the show will not be eligible for the Tony Awards, demonstrating that fitting into the Broadway community is not Cirque du Soleil’s main target; rather it merely seeks to profit from its ticket buying market.

 Touring Show “Kurios” to Come to Randall’s Island October 2016

 Following the Broadway premiere of Paramour, Cirque du Soleil will bring its successful touring show Kurios to nearby Randall’s Island, located in the East River between the Upper East Side of Manhattan and Long Island City, Queens.
 Randall’s Island is best known for its parkland, spanning over 400 acres and comprising athletic fields, driving ranges, and picnic grounds.
 Within this same Randall’s Island Park is where Cirque du Soleil sets up shop, in what they call The Grand Chapiteau (Big Top), a venue that seats over 2,600 people.

-is created and directed by Michael Laprise, and centers on a 19th century inventor who creates a machine that defies space and time, reinventing his surroundings in a steampunk fashion with characters from another dimension.
+Kurios: Cabinet of Curiosities is created and directed by Michael Laprise, and centers on a 19th century inventor who creates a machine that defies space and time, reinventing his surroundings in a steampunk fashion with characters from another dimension.
 Touring since its April 2014 premiere in Montreal, Kurios is presently in Los Angeles until February 7, 2016, after which it will play Atlanta, Boston, and Washington, D.C. before coming to Randall’s Island, New York from September 29, 2016 to October 30, 2016.

 Cirque du Soleil Finds Permanent Home at American Dream Mall

 With Toys “R” Us having closed its flagship Times Square store, that toy store will be the anchor retailer in this new mall, which also will boast luxury boutiques, America’s largest indoor amusement park with the world’s steepest roller coaster, America’s largest indoor water park with the world’s tallest twin water slides, the first indoor ski hill on the continent of North America – and a 1,500 seat theatre dedicated to Cirque du Soleil shows.
 Though the show to be performed for the mall’s debut has not yet been announced, it will play 10 performances a week.
 Therefore, all things considered, Cirque du Soleil is going gaga for New York City, from the Meadowlands of New Jersey to Randall’s Island on the East River – and Broadway in between.